RonnelBelizar/IBM-Data-Engineering-Journal/journal.md

 ### Day 29 - (10/02/25)

 - 📘 What I studied today:
+    - ETL
+      - pandas
+      - basic powershell
+      - xml
+      - datetime lib
+      - glob lib

+- 💻 What I practiced:
+    - Basic on the job ETL

+- 💡 Key takeaway:
+    - This is basically one of what Data Engineers do

+- ❓ Open questions:
+    - Is def function always used in making codes?
+---

+### Day 29 - (10/02/25)

+- 📘 What I studied today:
     - Web Scraping
     - pandas
     - Course Final Quiz